Identification

 Screening of vulnerability

-The BAMF claims that the counselling service for asylum-seekers, consisting of general information on the procedure as well as the opportunity to make individual appointments with BAMF staff (see Information for asylum seekers and access to NGOs and UNHCR) has led to vulnerabilities ‘being partially identified more often’ as counsellors inform applicants about rights of vulnerable applicants during the procedure.
-Internal training measures for counsellors include sessions on identifying vulnerabilities[7] and BAMF counsellors can transmit information on vulnerabilities to the BAMF staff responsible for the asylum procedure or to the Federal State authorities responsible for reception, if the applicant consents.[8]
-However, no details were given concerning the number or the type of vulnerabilities which were identified in the course of the new advice serviceAccording to information provided by the BAMF, no data are collected on vulnerabilities detected during the counselling.[9]
+Prior to the revision of the law on counselling in 2023, the BAMF stated that the counselling service for asylum-seekers, consisting of general information on the procedure as well as the opportunity to make individual appointments with BAMF staff (see Information for asylum seekers and access to NGOs and UNHCR) has led to vulnerabilities ‘being partially identified more often’ as counsellors inform applicants about rights of vulnerable applicants during the procedure.
+As of 1 January 2023, the BAMF provides additional funding for independent counsellors providing support for vulnerable groups.[9]
+The independent counsellors are required to transmit personal information to the BAMF and the Federal States agencies responsible for the accommodation of asylum seekers which is relevant for the identification and support of vulnerable groups, if the applicant consents.[10]
+However, no details were given concerning the number or the type of vulnerabilities which were identified in the course of the new advice serviceAccording to information provided by the BAMF, no data are collected on vulnerabilities detected during the counselling nor on the number of vulnerable persons applying for asylum in Germany.[11]
+The BAMF affirms that the funding for independent counsellors is dependent on relevant certifications and qualifications for the identification of vulnerabilities, which should guarantee the effectiveness of the identification of vulnerabilities.[12]

 The procedures and practice of identification in reception centres, which are run by the Federal States, vary.
 Upon initial registration, all asylum seekers should undergo a medical examination, which usually takes place shortly after the registration of the asylum application in the arrival centre.
 However, this examination is focused on the detection of communicable diseases and does not include a screening for potential vulnerabilities.
-Sometimes medical personnel or other staff members working in the reception centres inform the BAMF if they recognise symptoms of trauma, but there is no systematic procedure in place ensuring that such information is passed on.[13]
+Sometimes medical personnel or other staff members working in the reception centres inform the BAMF if they recognise symptoms of trauma, the BAMF provides notification sheets with which vulnerabilities can be communicated but there is no systematic procedure in place ensuring that such information is passed on.[17]

-As of 2020, only three Federal States (Berlin, Brandenburg and Lower Saxony) had a structured procedure in place to identify particularly vulnerable asylum seekers.
-A number of States conduct screenings, offer psychiatric or psychological consultations or refer to the general care infrastructure, and some Federal States have integrated identification in their concepts for protection from violence in reception centres (Hamburg, Hesse, North Rhine Westphalia, Saarland, Saxony, Schleswig-Holstein).[14]
+As of 2020, only three Federal States (Berlin, Brandenburg and Lower Saxony) had a structured procedure in place to identify particularly vulnerable asylum seekers.[18]
+A number of States conduct screenings, offer psychiatric or psychological consultations or refer to the general care infrastructure, and some Federal States have integrated identification in their concepts for protection from violence in reception centres (Hamburg, Hesse, North Rhine Westphalia, Rhineland-Palatinate, Saarland, Saxony, Schleswig-Holstein).[19]
 Since 2021, a project led by the Federal working group on psycho-social centres for refugees and victims of torture in cooperation with several NGOs as well as the BAMF and local authorities has developed a concept to identify vulnerable applicants in reception centres and in psycho-social centres.
-The concept was piloted in two reception centres in North Rhine Westphalia and Bremen and is to be published in March 2023.
-The concept is not legally binding, however, and it is unclear in how far it will be implemented.[15]
+The concept was piloted in two reception centres in North Rhine Westphalia and Bremen and the findings were published in March 2023 in a toolbox of guidelines which provide guidance for counselling and the identification of vulnerabilities.[20]
+The working group continues its work, and the Federal government affirms that it supports those Federal States who are interested in implementing the guidelines.
+However, the guidelines are not legally binding, and the government does not systematically monitor the implementation of the guidelines in the Federal states.[21]

 In Lower Saxony, projects to improve the identification of vulnerable groups have been established in reception centres first in Friedland in 2012 and have since then expanded to all reception centres in the Federal State.[34]
 Upon registration, all applicants are informed about special vulnerabilities during a meeting with the social service of the reception centre and a further diagnosis is carried out in cases where there are indications of psychological disorders.
 While the authorities usually follow the recommendations which follow from the diagnosis, between 2015 and 2017 only very few people were referred for a diagnosis.[35]